 - Non-mating example: The Buffy the Vampire Slayer story The Mark of Kayne has Xander marked to become a demon's servant.

 - Devil May Cry story Demon Drive has demons and half-demons going into a yearly heat which causes demons to pursue them and can only be stopped by such a mark.

-- Massively Multiplayer Crossover Blood And Revolution has a couple examples:
+- Massively Multiplayer Crossover Blood and Revolution has a couple of examples: